 Author Guideline has been updated recently, Authors are kindly asked to follow the new instructions there.

-Editorial board members decided to include DOI numbers in the reference list from 01/03/2017.
+Authors should include DOI numbers in the reference list from 01/01/2017.
 You can use the crossref webpage to find the DOIs http://search.crossref.org/ or the homepages of the journals.
-An other possibility, if you regist with using the link below, when the all ref.
+Another possibility, if you regist with using the link below, when the all ref.
 List can be copied TOGETHER and all the DOIs are listed at once (https://apps.crossref.org/SimpleTextQuery)

 European Chemical Bulletin (ISSN 2063-5346) is a peer-reviewed journal that publishes original research papers, short communications, and review articles in all areas of chemistry.
 European Chemical Bulletin has five sections, namely

 Section A - Classical and Advanced Chemical Sciences,

 Section C - Chemical and Biological Aspects of Life,

 Section D - Industrial and Engineering Chemistry, Biotechnology